 Kevin Coldiron of BGI reviews some of the literature of note on investment topics

-Kevin Coldiron is head of European research at Barclays Global Investors in London
+Kevin Coldiron is head of market neutral strategies at Barclays Global Investors in London